 - Uses of the facility will be compatible with and significantly supportive of outdoor recreation resources and uses at the rest of the site and recreation use remains the overall primary function of the site. - The proposed public facility will include a recreation component and will encourage outdoor recreation use of the remaining LWCF boundary area. - All design and location alternatives have been adequately considered, documented and rejected on a sound basis. - The proposed structure is compatible and significantly supportive of the outdoor recreation resources of the site, whether existing or planned.
-The park's outdoor recreation use must continue to be greater than that expected for any indoor uses, unless the site is a single use facility, such as a swimming pool building, which virtually occupies the entire site.
+The park's outdoor recreation use must continue to be greater than that expected for any indoor uses, unless the site is a single use facility, such as a swimming pool building, which virtually occupies the entire site. - Potential and future benefits to the total park's outdoor recreation utility must be identified in the proposal.
+Any costs or detriments should be documented and a net recreation benefit must result. - The proposed facility must be under the control and tenure of the public agency that sponsors and administers the original park area.

 Examples of uses which would not ordinarily be approved include, but are not limited to, a community recreation center which takes up all or most of a small park site; clinics; police stations; restaurants catering primarily to the general public; fire stations; professional sports facilities or commercial resort or other facilities which are not accessible to the general public, require memberships, or have the effect of excluding elements of the public because of high user fees, or which include office, residential or elaborate lodging facilities.

 Restaurant-type establishments with indoor dining/seating that cater primarily to the outdoor recreating public must be reviewed under this public facility policy.
 Other park food service operations such as snack bars, carry-out food service, and concession stands with outdoor dining including pavilions and protected patios are allowable without further NPS approval if the primary purpose is to serve the outdoor recreating public.
-Consult GMS staff for assistance with the process for requesting approval of public facilities.
+Consult GMS for assistance with the process for requesting approval of public facilities.